Project-based learning: Extreme weather PBL unit

 Reflection is easy to miss and skip in PBL, but is vital to student learning and growth.
 Elliott was able to do several reflections with students that went beyond a typical written journal response.

-Here students are reflecting about the PBL that day on sentence scripts.
+Here students are reflecting about the extreme weather PBL unit that day on sentence scripts.

 Students also reflected in some video interviews, like this one below:

 Based on the climate zones they studied in groups, they created projects such as:

 - Each student wrote an informational piece about their climate zone.

 - A First Aid Kit that people who live in tornado climate zones should keep in their homes, along with safety tips for tornados in a public service video.

 - A model of a hurricane proof home and recommendations for homes in hurricane climate zones.

 - A model of a volcano and tips for people who live near dormant or active volcanoes.

 Students were assessed in several ways: